Ors9/Ors9/README.md

 # 👋 Hi, I’m Or Saban

 🎓 Computer Science Student | 💻 Developer
-B.Sc.
-Computer Science, Open University (GPA: 89/100)

 ---

 ## 🚀 About Me
-- 📚 Studying Computer Science at the **Open University**
 - 🎓 B.Sc.
 Computer Science, The Open University of Israel
--  GPA: 89/100 | Completed 70/120 credits.
+- 📊 GPA: 89/100 | Completed 70/120 credits.
+- 💡 Passionate about algorithms, system programming, and software development

 ---